shaan-m/shaan-m/README.md

 # 💫 About Me:
+Currently working as a Research Engineer (AI) at AI CoE for Sustainable Cities (Airawat).
-Studying B Tech Computer Science at Adi Shankara Institute of Engineering and Technology. <br>Achieved skills in Digital Marketing, Cybersecurity, Data Analytics, UI/UX Design. <br>
+<br>Proficient in Full Stack Development and Engineering, Digital Marketing, Cybersecurity, Data Analytics, UI/UX Design. <br>

 ## 🌐 Socials: